ocaktans/An-Estimation-for-Asymptomatic-Covid-19-Cases-of-Turkey/README.md

   Daily tests and recovered cases are used as features in the model.

-  The most related feature was increase in deaths from 15 days later.
+  The most related feature was increases in deaths from 15 days later.
 This feature is created to acquire a stronger relation.
 It takes approximately 15 days to die from Covid-19 (Linton et al., 2020).
-Inspirations of this feature were mentioned in the acknowledgements section.
+Inspirations of this feature were mentioned in the acknowledgments section.

-  Estimations are also used as coefficients to distribute cumulative cases that were announced on 10th of December 2021 as an adjustment.
+  Estimations are also used as coefficients to distribute cumulative cases that were announced on the 10th of December 2021 as an adjustment.

 ### Contents